aleksej-paschenko/cursor-tracker/README.md

 This is a simple web server that exposes an index page.
 When you open the page, you will see circles of different colors.
-Don't be scary.
+Don't be scared.
 Each circle is a mouse position of somebody, who is looking at the same page at the moment.
 Ah, and there are a few bots.

 # How to use it

-There is a Makefile in the root folder, it contains several commands to make your life a bit easier.
+A Makefile in the root folder contains several commands to make your life a bit easier.
 The most important are:
 * `make run` runs the web server.
 By default, the server will open 4567 port, and you can access it at [localhost:4567](`http://localhost:4567`).
 * `make test` runs a test suite.